DiceDB/dice/docs/src/content/docs/commands/DECR.md

   the related commands, refer to the documentation available in the `internal/cmd/cmd_*.go` files.
 -->

+#### Syntax

+```
+DECR key
+```

-Decrements the integer at 'key' by one.
+DECR command decrements the integer at 'key' by one.
 Creates 'key' as -1 if absent.
 Errors on wrong type or non-integer string.
 Limited to 64-bit signed integers.

 Returns the new value of 'key' on success.

-## Syntax

-```
-DECR key
-```

 ## Examples